Boulder Dash (video game): Gameplay

 Rockford drops a series of boulders on butterflies which explode into diamonds and fall down the shafts.

 Boulder Dash takes place in a series of caves, each of which is laid out as rectangular grid of blocks.
 The player guides the player character, Rockford, with a joystick or arrow keys.
 In each cave, Rockford has to collect a set number of diamonds within a time limit.
 Player has to avoid falling rocks and other obstacles, including amoeba, butterflies, and fireflies.
 When enough diamonds have been collected, the exit door opens, and going through this exit door completes the cave.

 Development

-As an aspiring game developer, Peter Liepa reached out to a local publisher called Inhome Software.
-They put him in touch with a young man—Chris Gray—who had submitted a game programmed in BASIC that was not commercial quality, but had potential.
-The project began with the intention of converting this game to machine language and releasing it through Inhome, but according to Liepa, the game was very primitive.
-He decided to expand the concept and add more interesting dynamics, and he wrote the new version in Forth in about six months.
+As an aspiring game developer, Peter Liepa reached out local publisher Inhome Software.
+They put him in touch with Chris Gray, who had submitted a game based on the 1982 arcade video game The Pit written in BASIC.
+It was not of commercial quality, but they thought it had potential.
+The project began with the intention of converting this game to machine language and releasing it through Inhome, but according to Liepa, the game was primitive.
+He decided to expand the concept and add more interesting dynamics, and wrote the new version in Forth in about six months.
 When it became clear that the game was worth releasing, Liepa rewrote Boulder Dash in 6502 assembly language.

 Dissatisfied with the lack of a contact from Inhome Software, Liepa searched for a new publisher.
 He settled on First Star Software, which, according to him, was very happy to publish the game.